tak40/ReactInterviewPrep/README.md

     - **Short for JavaScript XML**: A syntax extension for JavaScript that combines JavaScript with an HTML-like template syntax.
     - **Write JavaScript with an HTML-like template syntax**: It looks like HTML, but it's not!
 It's neither a pure HTML nor a string but a powerful way to define React components.
     - **Produces elements that represent objects**: These are the foundational blocks for React components, which under the hood get transpiled to React.createElement() calls.

+## Elements vs Components

+4. [What is the difference between elements and components?](./ElementsVsComponents.jsx) - Distinguish between React's core building blocks: elements and components.

+    - **React Elements**: Lightweight, immutable descriptions of the UI, representing things like DOM nodes.
+    - **React Components**: Reusable UI parts with potential state and lifecycle behaviors, encapsulating multiple elements.

 ## Resources